 - The subjugation to Jesus of all “rule and all authority and power.”

-- The bodily transformation of believers that remain alive at the time, from mortality to immortality.
+- The bodily transformation of believers still alive from mortality to immortality.

-Paul expected the saints at Thessalonica to become his “crown of boasting” at the parousia of Jesus when he would arrive “with all his saints.”
-On that day, his disciples would be sanctified wholly and made blameless (1 Thessalonians 2:19, 3:13, 5:23).
+In Thessalonica, Paul expected his converts to grow and become his “crown of boasting” at the Parousia, when Jesus arrived “with all his saints.”
+On that day, his disciples would be sanctified wholly and made blameless – (1 Thessalonians 2:19, 3:13, 5:23).

-At his arrival, dead believers will be resurrected and gathered together with the saints still alive on that day for “a meeting of the Lord in the air.”
-Jesus will be met by his church as he descends from heaven “on the clouds.”
-He will be accompanied by the sound of a great trumpet and the “voice of an archangel.”
-Paul said nothing about what occurs after this meeting “in midair,” except that believers would “be with the Lord evermore” after it.
-Precisely where they remain with Jesus “forever” after this event is not stated (1 Thessalonians 4:15-17).
+At his “arrival,” dead believers will be resurrected and gathered with the saints still alive for “a meeting with the Lord in the air.”
+He will be met by the church as he descends from heaven, accompanied by the sound of a great trumpet and the “voice of an archangel.”
+Paul said nothing about what occurs after this meeting “in midair,” except that believers will “be with the Lord evermore.”
+Precisely where they remain with him is not stated in the passage – (1 Thessalonians 4:15-17).

-In his second letter to the Thessalonians, Paul explains that the parousia will coincide with the “day of the Lord,” the time when believers are “gathered together to Christ.”
-This “gathering” of believers must refer to the same “gathering” like the one described in his first letter to this congregation:
+In his second letter to the Thessalonians, the Apostle explained that the parousia will coincide with the “day of the Lord,” the time when believers are “gathered together to Christ.”
+This “gathering” must refer to the same one described in his first letter:

-(2 Thessalonians 2:1-3) – “But we request you, brethren, — in behalf of the Presence of our Lord Jesus Christ and our gathering together unto him, That ye be not quickly tossed from your mind, nor be put in alarm — either by spirit or by discourse or by letter as by us, as that the day of the Lord hath set in: That no one may cheat you in any one respect.
-Because that day will not set in — except the revolt come first and there he revealed the man of lawlessness, the son of destruction” – (The Emphasized Bible).
+- (2 Thessalonians 2:1-3) – “But we request you, brethren, in behalf of the arrival of our Lord Jesus Christ and our gathering together to him, that you be not quickly tossed from your mind, nor be put in alarm, either by spirit or by discourse or by letter as by us, as that the day of the Lord has set in; that no one may cheat you in any one respect.
+Because that day will not set in, except the apostasy come first and the man of lawlessness, the son of destruction, is revealed.”

 Neither the “day of the Lord” nor the parousia will occur until after the “apostasy” and the unveiling of the “man of lawlessness.”
-Furthermore, at his parousia, “the Lord Jesus will slay the lawless one with the Spirit of his mouth and paralyze him with the manifestation of his arrival.”
-If this “man of lawlessness” is identical to the Antichrist or the “Beast” of Revelation, then he will be destroyed at the arrival of Jesus in glory, not several years after that final event (2 Thessalonians 2:8-12).
+Furthermore, at his “arrival,” Jesus will slay the “man of lawlessness” with “the Spirit of his mouth, and paralyze him with the manifestation of his arrival” – (2 Thessalonians 2:8-12).

-Christians must remain “patient until the arrival of the Lord.”
+Until that day, Christians must remain “patient until the arrival of the Lord.”
 Like a good farmer, the Lord is patiently “waiting for the precious fruit of the earth.”
-In the interim, likewise, disciples are to remain patient and to prepare their hearts, for the arrival of the Lord is near (James 5:7-8).
+Likewise, disciples are to remain patient and prepare their hearts, for the “arrival” of the Lord is near – (James 5:7-8).

-According to 1 Peter, the parousia means nothing less than the “day of judgment and destruction of the ungodly men.”
-Like Paul, he also links Christ’s arrival to the “day of the Lord,” an event when the “heavens will pass away with a rushing noise…and the earth and the works therein will be discovered” (2 Peter 3:7-13).
+According to Peter, the parousia means nothing less than the “day of judgment and destruction of ungodly men.”
+Like Paul, he also links the “arrival” of the Lord to the “day of the Lord,” when the “heavens will pass away with a rushing noise…and the earth and the works therein will be discovered” – (2 Peter 3:7-13).

-When that day arrives, the “heavens will be dissolved and elements becoming intensely hot are to be melted,” as the old order makes way for the “new heavens and new earth according to his promise in which righteousness dwells.”
-The arrival of the Lord means the final judgment, the destruction of the present world order, and the inauguration of the New Creation (2 Peter 3:7-13).
+When that day arrives, the “heavens will be dissolved and elements becoming intensely hot are to be melted,” as the old creation order makes way for the “new heavens and new earth, according to his promise, in which righteousness dwells.”
+The parousia of the Lord means the final judgment, the dissolution of the present world order, and the arrival of the new one.

-In each of the preceding passages, one future “arrival” of Jesus is envisioned, and only one.
-The picture painted by the New Testament leaves no room for the removal of the saints from the earth prior to the commencement of the Tribulation or any other interim period.
-Jesus will arrive with great finality – glory and reward for the righteous, but everlasting destruction for the wicked.
-The New Testament envisions no in-between category.
+In each of the preceding passages, one future “arrival” of Jesus is envisioned – And only one.
+He will arrive with great finality.
+Glory and reward for the righteous, but everlasting destruction for the wicked.